Killing Stalking

 Killing Stalking is a South Korean manhwa written and illustrated by Koogi.
 It was published online in Korean and English by Lezhin Comics and won the ₩100,000,000 Grand Prize Award at the Second Lezhin World Comics Contest.

 The series has been licensed in English in print format by Seven Seas Entertainment.
 A live action television adaptation of the series was announced on February 24, 2022.

 Plot

 The story follows Yoon Bum, a young mentally ill man with a difficult past.
-After becoming infatuated with Oh Sangwoo, a peer from his time in the South Korean military who saved him from a rape attempt, he decides to enter Sangwoo's home while he is out.
+After becoming infatuated with Oh Sangwoo, a peer from his time in the South Korean military who saved him from a rape attempt, he decides to break into Sangwoo's home while he is out.
 Eventually getting in, Bum finds a tied up and bruised woman in Sangwoo's basement.
-He is discovered by Sangwoo, who traps him in an abusive and manipulative relationship.
-Though he isn't physically trapped, he feels stuck, so he stays.
-Eventually, Bum's old love for Sangwoo turns to Stockholm Syndrome.
-They spend time together, go on dates, do normal couples things, despite Sangwoo being a monster through it all.
-Something that seems to resemble love begins to blossom.
+He is discovered by Sangwoo, who breaks his legs and keeps him captive, eventually trapping him in an abusive and manipulative relationship as he grows Stockholm syndrome.